-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions 1.
-Our services, grants, community and leisure facilities, parks and cultural events will have helped reduce inequality, increase cohesion and improve health and wellbeing across Oxford's communities.
-Invested £150k in mobilising locality-based teams in response to COVID-19.
-Developed a locality-based model that supports local community groups and organisations to be fully involved working in partnership with the Council.
-Invested £1.3million of grant funding in our communities and voluntary sector with a focus on improving health, tackling climate change, widening opportunities, building Review the Council's grants programme to better align our Council priorities with the needs of local communities due to the impact of COVID-19.
+Council Strategy 2020-2024 Outcom Year 1 (2020-2021) e Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions 1.
+Our services, gra community and l facilities, parks a cultural events w have helped redu inequality, increa cohesion and im health and wellk across Oxford's communities. leisure mobilising locality- nd based teams in response vill to COVID-19. uce ase Developed a locality- prove based model that of local communities due to the impact of COVID-19.
 As part of the strategic grants review, develop a micro-grant programme for local community groups to access and deliver against local priorities.
 Work strategically with other key stakeholders in the city to invest in locality-based commissioning and delivering shared outcomes.
-Identify opportunities for greater collaboration between the Council and Voluntary and Community Sector (VCS) stakeholders to deliver against local priorities and Mobilise the Volunteer Protocol and VCS support service.
+Identify opportunities for greater collaboration between the Council Mobilise the Volunteer Protocol and VCS support service.
 Continue to work closely with advice centres to strengthen their accessibility for diverse communities and to support close working with locality hubs and the Council welfare services and contact centre.

-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions DELIVER community resilience, celebrating diversity and success, mobilising seldom heard groups and making it easier and more popular to access our leisure and cultural facilities and other community assets. • Worked with Fusion Lifestyle and user groups to develop a sustainable basis for reopening the Council's leisure facilities; and undertaking a review of longer-term provision. • Despite challenges due to Covid, we continued to support migrants, refugees and asylum seekers in Oxford through English classes, mentoring, leverage in further funding into the city.
+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions community resilience, celebrating diversity and success, mobilising seldom heard groups and making it easier and more popular to access our leisure and cultural facilities and other community assets.
+Worked with Fusion Lifestyle and user groups to develop a sustainable basis for reopening the Council's leisure facilities; and undertaking a review of longer-term provision.
+Despite challenges due to Covid, we continued to support migrants, refugees and asylum seekers in Oxford through English classes, mentoring, leverage in further funding into the city.
 Develop a Volunteer Protocol to ensure the quality of volunteering and support to volunteers is of a nationally recognised standard.
 Consider findings of a review of leisure provision, with a view to reset the offer post-COVID - meeting the needs of the city.
 Reopen leisure centres safely, in meeting the needs and demands of residents.
 Work on a plan to ensure accessibility and affordability for young people, crèche facilities and through social prescribing mental health support too.
 Work with key stakeholders and partners to make parks and leisure centres and green spaces fully accessible.